web-extend/web-extend/docs/api/web-extend.md

-  --env-mode <mode>      specify the env mode to load the `.env.[mode]` file --env-dir <dir>        specify the directory to load `.env` files -t, --target <target>  specify the extension target -o, --open [url]       open the extension in browser on startup --port <port>          specify a port number for server to listen -h, --help             display help for command
+  --env-mode <mode>      specify the env mode to load the `.env.[mode]` file --env-dir <dir>        specify the directory to load `.env` files -t, --target <target>  specify the extension target --open [url]       open the extension in browser on startup --port <port>          specify a port number for server to listen -h, --help             display help for command
 ```